-Customs

-There are various schemes and incentives available under customs laws for various sectors including power, oil and gas, transportation, fertilisers, renewable sources of energy etc. Further, India has also signed Free Trade Agreements with various countries for exemptions from import duty on various specified goods.
+Customs: There are various schemes and incentives available under customs laws for various sectors including power, oil and gas, transportation, fertilizers, renewable sources of energy etc. Further, India has also signed Free Trade Agreements with various countries for exemptions from import duty on various specified goods.

-GST

-Under GST laws, exports and deemed exports are zero rated and suppliers are entitled to claim refund of GST discharged on inputs and input services, subject to fulfilment of conditions and compliances.
+GST: Under GST laws, exports and deemed exports are zero rated.
+There is no output tax subject to the fulfilment of routine conditions and suppliers are entitled to claim refund of GST discharged on inputs and input services, subject to fulfilment of conditions and compliances.

-Foreign Trade Policy, 2015-2020 (FTP)

-The current FTP which has come in to effect from April 1, 2015 provides for a suite of export promotion schemes such as the Merchandise Exports from India Scheme, the Service Exports from India Scheme, the Export Promotion Capital Goods Scheme, recognition of Star Export Houses as 'Status Holders' etc. Incentives are also extended to Exported Oriented Units, Software Technology Parks etc.
+Foreign Trade Policy, 2015-2020 (FTP): The current FTP which has come in to effect from April 1, 2015 provides for a suite of export promotion schemes such as reward schemes like the Merchandise Exports from India Scheme, for export of goods, replaced by Remission of Duties and Taxes on Exported Products, [the RoDTEP Scheme] from 1 January 2021 [to claim refund of various central, state and local duties, taxes, and levies, on goods & services, which remain unrefunded, but are used in production and distribution of the exported product], the reward scheme - Service Exports from India Scheme- for service export [this scheme is under review presently], the Export Promotion Capital Goods Scheme [import of capital goods for set up without import duty, subject to fulfilment of export obligation], authorized economic operation (AEO) scheme for enhanced and prioritized clearance, recognition of Star Export Houses as 'Status Holders' etc. Incentives are also extended to Exported Oriented Units, Software Technology Parks etc. The current FTP, which is usually for a period of five years, has been presently extended to September 2021, and will be subject to further extension or replacement, by notification, as applicable.

-SEZ

-Subject to conditions prescribed in this regard, developers of an SEZ and units established in an SEZ are entitled to various indirect tax benefits inter-alia including:
+Special Economic Zone (SEZ): Subject to conditions prescribed in this regard, developers of an SEZ and units established in an SEZ are entitled to various indirect tax benefits inter-alia including: